XD2Sketch/full-stack-coding-challenge/README.md

 We’ve designed the technical requirements to match the stack that we currently work with:
 - NextJS with TypeScript
 - NodeJS with TypeScript
-- PostgreSQL connected with TypeORM
+- PostgreSQL connected with an ORM

 The architecture will be split between frontend and backend into two separate repositories (no mono-repo).
 The communication should be implemented using a RESTful API.